telosnetwork/native-to-evm-transaction/README.md

 - Gas Limit
 - Gas Price

-We can get those variables using [telosevm-js](https://github.com/telosnetwork/telosevm-js):
+We can get those variables using [telosevm-js](https://github.com/telosnetwork/telosevm-js) and the data using etherJS:

 ```
 import  { TelosEvmApi } from "@telosnetwork/telosevm-js";
+import  {BigNumber, ethers}  from  'ethers';
 const evmApi = new TelosEvmApi({`
     endpoint: "https://testnet.telos.net",
     chainId: '41',